shilarahman/JokeBot/README.md

 An interactive bot made with Rasa that tells the user jokes.
 The bot is a friend trying to become a comedian and the user's role is to give feedback on their jokes.

 ## How to Run
 To run the bot, make sure you have `rasa x` installed on `Anaconda` or any python virtual environment.
 For detailed instructions on the installation of Rasa please refer to the official documentation: [How to Install Rasa X](https://rasa.com/docs/rasa-x/installation-and-setup/install/local-mode).

-Usually all you need to do is run the following command:
+If you want to install Rasa X by itself, usually all you need to do to install rasa-x is run the following command:
 ```pip3 install rasa-x --extra-index-url https://pypi.rasa.com/simple```

 If the above doesn't work, refer to the documentation linked above.